 Living in New Zealand my training, language, and education didn’t mean anything, and I had to start over.
 It was definitely a difficult moment for me.
 I was heartbroken and disillusioned again because I really loved these people, but I knew this kind of dynamic did not serve.
 But it was probably one of the best things that could of have happened because then I could face what I actually wanted, and find out how I could become part of what is deeper than a group of friends.
 I had to step away to see that.

 I started to live a normal life, to work and use the skills I had learned along the way.
 I had to figure everything out for myself, and I enjoyed it.
-I created my own business, which started in a small garage.
-10 years later my company INNATURE, employs ten people making custom-made furniture out of sustainable timber and organic natural mattresses and bedding.
+I created my family business, which started in a small garage.
+Years later our company INNATURE, employs ten people making custom-made furniture out of sustainable timber and organic natural mattresses and bedding.

 At the same time I still had this profound sense of questioning: “What is all this for?”
 “Why I am here?”
 I felt like I had failed.
 I didn’t get enlightened like I wanted.
 I was disappointed.
 During all these years of meditating and whirling and dancing, I had had an amazing time – beautiful music, good food, good parties, traveling to unique places and many spiritual experiences.
 It was wonderful.
 But still I felt unfulfilled.
 Something was missing.

 I believed that I needed to deserve enlightenment.
 I needed to give myself 100% to get it, and if I had failed, that meant there was something I had held back.
 I didn’t give enough love, or I didn’t pray enough or dance enough.

 So I prayed deeply.
 How can I get so lost that the ego will never find me?

 This inquiry was so profound that I would just have to stop and sit with it.
 What is really most important in this moment?
 What do I really want?